Ryusei-0407/axum-rest/README.md

 make
 ```

-visit the CocroachDB UI at http://localhost:8080
+visit the CockroachDB UI at http://localhost:8080

 **Clean Up**